Transformed rank-1 lattices for high-dimensional approximation

-The sparse FFT algorithm is especially interesting for the logarithmic transformation \eqref{eq: logarithmic transformation} and the error transformation $\eqref{eq: error function with parameter}$, because we can't calculate the transformed Fourier coefficients \eqref{eq: fourier coeff for log trafo} and thus can only hope to guess an frequency sets $I$ that causes a small and linearly decaying approximation error for increasing $N\in\mathbb{N}$.
-Now we simply let the sparse FFT algorithm construct a suitable frequency set $I$ depending on the sparsity $s\in\mathbb{N}$.
+The sparse FFT algorithm is especially interesting for the error function transformation $\eqref{eq:error_function_trafo}$ and the logarithmic transformation \eqref{eq:logarithmic_trafo}, because we can't calculate the transformed Fourier coefficients $\hat h_{\mathbf k}$ given in \eqref{def:FC_trafo_multivar}.
+Again we simply let the sparse FFT algorithm \cite[Algorithm~2]{PoVo14} construct a suitable frequency set $I$ depending on the sparsity $s\in\mathbb{N}$.

-We return to dimension $d = 2$ and fix the refinement $N=20$.
-Then the full $20\times 20$-integer grid contains $(2\cdot 20 +1)^2 = 1681$ elements.
-For the sparsities $s = 100$ and $s = 500$ both transformations lead to frequency sets $I_N$ that strongly remind us of hyperbolic crosses, see Figure~\ref{fig:spare index sets log erf}.